I'm a Scottish law student. My interests include photography and music. I'm a tech geek and a lover of science.

 Making Part of a Picture Black and White, and Part in Color

 This is probably an effect everyone has seen: a photo that is partly in color and partly in black and white.
-It's a striking effect that really draws the viewer's attention to the colored area and personally, it's one of my favorite effects.
+It's a striking effect that really draws the viewer's attention to the colored area and, personally, it's one of my favorite effects.

 Please note that the icon marked "Selection Brush" in this photo is the one I'm referring to if I talk about the quick selection tool.

-1. Using The Marquee Tool
+1. Use the Marquee Tool

 To demonstrate how to remove color from different parts of a photo using the marquee tool, I'm going to use this image.
 In case you're interested, it's a photo of a musician called La Roux.
 She has bright ginger hair and a colorful jacket, and she is standing against a bold blue background, so you should be able to see the effects of selective coloring quite clearly.